Professor: Esther Lorenz

-Kinestetic Montage is a research studio which students are allowed to take in their penultimate semester at UVa.
-It is composed of six undergraduate and six graduate students and travels to Hong Kong to study through film the density of the built environment and how humans relate to it.
+‘Kinesthetic Montage is a research studio which students are allowed to take in their penultimate semester at UVa.
+It is composed of six undergraduate and six graduate students and travels to Hong Kong to study through film the density of the city’s built environment and how humans relate to it.
 The semester begins with the basics of film and a film set to understand the way in which a camera lens can be used to shape the perception of perspective.
-It then involves a site visit of ten days in which students have to create the film which will then shape the architecture they design.
-‘Layered Geometries’ is an exploration into the illusion of collapsed spaces, breathing between the tri-dimensional realm and the two dimensional.
-This optical effect is prevalent in Honk Kong, where the density of buildings subverts the perspectival and the anthropometric, thus activating the two-dimensional lens.
-The vertical grid of Hong Kong is a catalyst to the process: framing views through vertical and horizontal datums such as window mullions or building facades, which hide the elements grounding the perspective and establish a mounted composition of the city.
-Through this urban frame, architectural elements become detached from their original definitions and become part of the Layered geometries.
+It then involves a site visit of ten days in which students have to create the film to experiment with space and the way to reshape it with the camera lens.
+Finally the studio culminates with a design proposal based on the concepts explored through film.

 The research began with the analysis of a film set and shot in Hong Kong’s streets.
 Mine was ‘In The Mood For Love’ by Wong Car-wai.
 In the film I identified two critical moves which shaped the film: first the constant use of architectural elements such as doors and windows as framing elements to every scene.
 Second the use of one shade of color per frame which come to symbol different moods and situations.
 From these two I was then prompted to create an abstract short movie, creating a ‘film set’ at first in which to shoot as a practice exercise in the ways to play with the perception of space through the camera lens.